omorogbeosagie16/Elk-project/README.md

 Which file is the playbook?
 Where do you copy it?

-The playbook is called filebeat-playbook.yml.
-You copy the file to the "/etc/ansible/hosts/" directory
+The playbook are called filebeat-playbook.yml and metricbeat-playbook.yml.
+You copy the files to the "/etc/filebeat/filebeat.yml" and /etc/metricbeat/metricbeat.yml" directory

 Which file do you update to make Ansible run the playbook on a specific machine?